On this page

 cgoorunsafe.Pointerare not analyzed for their specific side effects. - Single package loading.
 The

-analyzecommand processes one package at a time.
+analyzeandqualitycommands process one package at a time.
+Thecrapandreportcommands process the entire module (./...).

 Learn More